Bmccomiskey/linux-helloworld-driver/README.md

 # Setup

-  1.)
-Clone the repository
+  - Clone the repository
-  2.)
-Run these commands in the driver directory
+  - Run these commands in the driver directory
     - sudo chmod +x start.sh
     - sudo chmod +x end.sh
     - sudo chmod +x tests.sh
-  3.)
-Run "./start.sh" to start the device
+  - Run "./start.sh" to start the device
     - This is now when you can use cat and echo to interact with the device.
     - To make sure the program is working, run "./tests.sh".
-  4.)
-Run "./end.sh" to clean the directory and remove the device.
+  - Run "./end.sh" to clean the directory and remove the device.

 # How to use

-  Display Time: cat /dev/clock_device
+  - Display Time: cat /dev/clock_device

-  Set alarm: echo "{number}" > /dev/clock_device
+  - Set timer: echo "{timer length in seconds}" > /dev/clock_device
-    - The number will be how many seconds you want the timer to take

 # Notes